 4 Steps to Keeping Your Design From Turning Into a Disappointing Product

 This is an important fact for product designers to keep in mind.
-The right material makes or breaks customer satisfaction of a product, regardless of how innovative or interesting the design appears on paper.
+The right material makes or breaks customer satisfaction of a product, regardless of how innovative or interesting the product design and theory appears on paper.
 Identifying materials that can withstand erosion or demonstrate high-tensile strength is important because performance is an integral part of the customer experience.

-The Problem With Disposable Design
+The Problem With Disposable Product Design

 All of our homes contain at least a few disappointing products.
 So clearly, they manage to grab people’s attention and motivate a purchase.
 But very few of these products or the brands that push them manage to sell disappointing products on a sustainable basis.